XVilka/ibx/README.md

 ![AAPL TAQ](http://ogu.bitbucket.io/aapl_taq.png)

-__NOTE:__ This TAQ data plots does not reflect the true market history, since Interactive Brokers accumulates market data in time increments of 300 milliseconds.
+__NOTE:__ This TAQ data plot does not reflect the true market history, since Interactive Brokers accumulates market data in time increments of 300 milliseconds.

 ### More Examples